Special subvarieties in Mumford-Tate varieties: Introduction

 \subsection{Results in the case $X=A_g$}

 For the reader's convenience, we first study the case where $X=A_g$.
 Let $A_g=\Gamma \backslash \H_g$ be a smooth model, i.e., we require that $\Gamma$ is torsion-free.
+Recall that by $\mathbb{H}_g$ we denote the Siegel upper half space of genus $g$.
 We choose a smooth toroidal compactification $\overline{A}_g$ as constructed by Mumford et al. \cite[chap.
 III]{amrt}, such that the boundary $S \subset \overline A_g$ is a divisor with normal crossings.
-Our results do not depend on such choices.